0quaaD/ML_models/Wine Quality Model Project/README.md

-# Wine Quality Classifier using Machine Learning
+# 🍷Wine Quality Classifier using Machine Learning
 ## Project Overview
 This project aims to classify red wine quality as Good (1) or Bad (0) based on various chemical properties of the wine.
 We use a Random Forest Classifier to predict the quality based on 11 features extracted from the red wine dataset.